erickliranzo0914-tech/Cisco-Packet-Tracer-Project-ARP-Spoofing-DHCP-Starvation-Simulation/README.md

 Key Takeaways

-ARP has no built-in authentication — any device can poison another's ARP cache without any credentials DHCP pools are finite — without rate limiting, a single attacker can exhaust all available IPs in seconds Layer 2 attacks are often overlooked — most firewall rules operate at Layer 3+, leaving switches as a critical but underprotected attack surface
+ARP has no built-in authentication — any device can poison another's ARP cache without any credentials DHCP pools are finite  without rate limiting, a single attacker can exhaust all available IPs in seconds Layer 2 attacks are often overlooked — most firewall rules operate at Layer 3+, leaving switches as a critical but underprotected attack surface
-DHCP Snooping and DAI work together — DAI depends on the snooping binding table, so both must be enabled for full protection Trusted ports must be configured carefully — only uplinks to routers/servers should be trusted; all end-user ports should be untrusted
+DHCP Snooping and DAI work together — DAI depends on the snooping binding table, so both must be enabled for full protection Trusted ports must be configured carefully — only uplinks to routers/servers should be trusted; all end user ports should be untrusted

  Defensive Recommendations